HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 - First Contentful Paint (FCP)
 - First Input Delay (FID)
 - Cumulative Layout Shift (CLS)
-- Lighthouse scores, which cover Progressive Web Apps, and Accessibility
+- Lighthouse scores, which cover SEO, and Accessibility

 These metrics aim to cover the core elements which are indicative of a great web user experience.
 Let’s review each of these in turn.